ThisisDeploy/plain-html-webpack-starter/README.md

 An extremely barebone starter project for when you just want to create a webpage the old way but still use webpack, ES6 and autoprefixer for common css issues.
 Includes support for Sass and translations, which can both be ignored by removing the few lines connected to it.

-## Features
+## Project Includes
-* Project has built in translation for supporting several languages.
-The script handling the translation feature can be found in src/app.js.
 * Webpack for local/prod.
 See "Running".
+* Translation for supporting several languages.
+The script handling the translation feature can be found in src/app.js.
 * Partials by using html-loader in the templates.
 See how the menu is used in index.html and about.html for an example.
 * Uses Sass with autoprefixer.
 See postcss.config for settings.
-* Includes normalize, can be removed by removing the import in app.js.
+* normalize for removing common browser css quirks, can be removed by removing the import in app.js.
+* Google analytics script.
+Configured through webpack.config, only applied in the production build (see "Running" further down)

-### Short documentation of translation feature
+### Short documentation of the translation script
 * Based on queryparam lang, used like http://localhost:8080/?lang=se (toggle swedish translation)
 * Add more languages by adding more language files and load them in the language script.
 Check how its done for the current languages.
 * Mark elements with data-t attribute to set a translation key to the element.
 Used like: